stfc/PSyclone/doc/user_guide/dynamo0p3.rst

           scalars (``GH_SCALAR, GH_REAL``) as the LFRic infrastructure does not yet support integer reductions.

-For a scalar the argument metadata contains only these tree entries.
+For a scalar the argument metadata contains only these three entries.
 However, fields and operators require further entries specifying function-space information.
 The meaning of these further entries differs depending on whether a